HubbleCommand/HubbleCommand.github.io/_projects/preftils.md

 preftils is self-described as a
   > Small helper library for working with Android SharedPreferences

+> I recently looked into DataStore, read the last section for more details

 ## The problem
 There were many things I worked on at my previous job as an Android Software Engineer.
 From taking over the integration of some of the company's advanced libraries to implementing novel features with standard practices, the job presented itself with a fair amount of interesting, dynamic, and fun challenges.